wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/project-test-process/includes/2-planning.md

 Many customers don't include performance testing to save on cost and effort, and run into user adoption problems quickly after the application goes live.
 The solution architect needs to make the customer aware of the risks of not doing performance testing.

-The results of this testing may require the solution architect to help plan the remediation steps as well as guide them through submitting support requests.
+The results of this testing may require the solution architect to help plan the remediation steps and guide them through submitting support requests.
 Performance testing needs to be completed enough in advance of the application going live to remediate any issues surfaced in performance testing.

 Key questions that the solution architect should address for performance testing: